edbullen/DockerSpark245/README.md

 ./spark-submit.sh pi.y
 ```

-View the progess and output from the Spark Master console UI:
+View the progress and output from the Spark Master console UI:
 http://localhost:8080/
 and the history server (after the job has completed):
 http://localhost:18081/